WDD 131: Dynamic Web Fundamentals

 1. Use JavaScript to display the windchill factor in the "Weather" section of the page as shown in the examples.
 The windchill factor should be calculated and displayed when the page loads.

-2. At this point in the course, go ahead and define variables that use static values for the temperature and wind speed, matching the static, displayed values you have in your weather section content.
+2. At this point in the course, you should define variables that use static values for the temperature and wind speed, matching the static, displayed values you have in your weather section content.

 The next course will cover how to use third-party APIs to get real-time weather data.

-3. Write a function named "calculateWindChill" that returns the windchill factor when passed the appropriate arguments (temperature and wind speed).
-The function should use one line of code that returns the result of the calculation of the wind.
-Of course, your formula should be based upon the location's preference of units (°C or °F).
+3. Write a function named "calculateWindChill" that returns the windchill factor when passed the necessary arguments (temperature and wind speed).
+The function should use one line of code that returns the result of the windchill calculation.
+Your formula should be based upon the location's preferred units (°C or °F).

 Using AI to help determine this formula might be a good approach.

-4. Do not call the calculateWindChill function unless the conditions are met which are as follows:
+4. Do not call the calculateWindChill function unless the following conditions are met:

 Viable Wind Chill Calculations